Jeremzzz/Solar_Panel_System/README.md

   ![SOLAR LAMP](https://cdn.inovatlantic-led.fr/1677-thickbox_default/lampe-led-solaire-extra-plate.jpg)

-  Firstly, we will use a solar lamp for our
+  Our project is a system for taking informations on a garden thanks to nodes which are connected to a gateway where informations of temperature and pression will be sended.
+The gateway will after send data on the web thanks to WIFI and will be plotted on a website like Thingspeak or NodeRed.

-https://www.inovatlantic-led.fr/solaire-led/390-lampe-led-solaire-extra-plate.html
+  Firstly, we will use a solar lamp for our node part.
+We will add an Arduino mini pro with https://www.inovatlantic-led.fr/solaire-led/390-lampe-led-solaire-extra-plate.html